 Here is IRS ruling:

-Similarly, if you buy or lease a car with manufacturer cash back rebate, you do not include it in your gross income.
+Similarly, if you buy or lease a car with a manufacturer cashback rebate, you do not include it in your gross income on a 1040 tax return.
 The rebate is considered an adjustment to the purchase price of the automobile.

 Should Agent Issue 1099-MISC?